-Battlefield 4 is a modern-military first-person shooter developed by DICE and published by Electronic Arts for the Xbox 360, PlayStation 3, and PC on October 29, 2013.
-It was later released as a launch title for the PlayStation 4 (on November 15 in North America, November 29 in Europe) and Xbox One (on November 22).
+Battlefield 4 is a modern-military first-person shooter developed by DICE and published by Electronic Arts.
+It was initially released for Xbox 360, PlayStation 3, and PC on October 29th, 2013 and later released as a day-one launch title for the PlayStation 4 and Xbox One.

-Battlefield 4's single player campaign takes place six years after the events of Battlefield 3 in the year 2020.
+Battlefield 4's single player campaign takes place in the year 2020, six years after the events of Battlefield 3.
+The story primary follows Tombstone, a squad of US Marines tasked with stopping a military coup in China and preventing all-out war.
 Russia and China appear as the opposing factions.

 "Levolution" refers to the dynamic destruction capable in multiplayer, so called because of the players increased ability to alter & interact with the physical characteristics of the map.
 This includes small things like being able to open & close doors, ride elevators, shoot out lights, as well as referring to much larger "events."
 Each map has one major Levolution event that significantly alters the terrain of the map, such as a toppling skyscraper in the map Siege of Shanghai, or a destroyer ship beaching onto an island in Paracel Storm.

 Battlefield 4 also sees the return of Commander Mode, last seen in Battlefield 2.
 In this mode, the player (who does not take up a spot on their team's leaderboard) provides aid to their team through intelligence and offensive support.
 Additionally, the Commander can select any player on their team and see a picture-in-picture view of that player's screen.
 This mode can even be played using mobile devices without connecting to the game via console or PC.
 Commander Mode is available only in Conquest, Rush, and Obliteration game modes.